NC22/Volna42BW/README.md

 - Autonomous mode - the device wakes up every 10 minutes (default) and updates the screen.
 A 2000 mAh 18650 battery lasts for several months
 - Partial update mode for the clock area - every 1-2 minutes
 - Sensor data transmission via MQTT, receiving data from an external sensor through **Home Assistant** or **Domoticz**
-- Language : English or Russian (any other translations are welcome)
+- UI Language : English, Russian, Japanese, German (any other translations are welcome)
+- Settings panel language : English, Russian

 # How to build